 We didn’t know enough about it yet to think reasonable: that is the white part of the piece.
 The grey part stands for a bit more clarity, but also the realization of ‘this is serious stuff’, and the black part shows that the consequences became even worse.

 During the lockdown I felt safe at home.
 The fences around the garden gained an extra goal: the line between me and the world outside.

-We were allowed to go to the supermarket twice a week: the days were connected to the number of the car you drove.
+We were allowed to go to the supermarket twice a week: the days were connected to the license plate of your car.
 But I only went once in 10 days or so, and each time I felt in a hurry… grasp my groceries together and rushed home again, to my safe fortress.

 Later on, when I got used to the ‘new normal’, I had to laugh about myself, but yes… that was how I dealt with the first weeks of lockdown.

 So, the second piece I made was ‘Lockdown’: all the fences and the garden as a buffer, walking on and off in the house, with the virus on a safe distance.

 Getting used to the social distance and mouth caps, and looking at the drawings in which the spread of the virus is caused by aerosols, I made the next piece: ‘Aerosols’.
 How they hang around you like a big necklace…

 Although I am used to spend a lot of time alone, working, I found it quite hard to deal with a feeling of loneliness, not able to socialize, not being touched.
 Nothing special… there were millions of people dealing with the same problems.